alex-toy/sparkify_EMR/README.md

 # Project Organization
 ----------------------

     ├── README.md           <- The top-level README for users and developers using this project.
-    ├── create_tables.py                    <- Python script allowing to create database, create / drop tables with appropriate schema.
-    ├── IaC1.py                             <- Creates new iam role, attaches policy AmazonS3ReadOnlyAccess to it and finally creates new cluster programmatically.
-    ├── IaC2.py                             <- Open an incoming TCP port to access the cluster endpoint.
-    ├── etl_staging.ipynb                   <- Loads staging tables from S3 into cluster.
+    ├── etl.ipynb           <- Loads staging tables from S3 into cluster.
-    ├── etl_tables.ipynb                    <- Creates facts and dimension tables.
-    ├── requirements.txt                    <- install psycopg2 for local use
-    ├── sql_queries_creation.py             <- SQL queries for creation of tables
-    ├── sql_queries_staging_insertion.py    <- SQL queries for insertion of data into staging tables.
-    ├── sql_queries_tables_insertion.py     <- SQL queries for insertion of data into fact and dimension tables.
-    ├── test.ipynb                          <- Unitary tests for creation, deletion, insertion steps ├── release_resources.py                <- Automatically release all resources created on Redshift.
-    ├── settings.py                         <- Useful functions for project.
-    ├── get_files_from_S3.py                <- Download files form S3 to have a look at internal structure.
-    ├── dwh.cfg                             <- Config file containing credentials.
+    ├── dl.cfg              <- Config file containing credentials.
 Hide it!!
+    ├── requirements.txt    <- necessary packages